KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 |    store_city                                                         |
 +-----------------------------------------------------------------------+

-   GeoJSON file excerpt.

 Create and save the dataset you want to use and go on preparing the document template.

 Template building
 ~~~~~~~~~~~~~~~~~